Odawara District

 City to City

-It was late in the morning.
-A handful of passengers boarded the train at the last station, about as many as disembarked.
 Thackeray opened the window over his seat.
 The wind blew against his hair.
 The sunlight was warm on his face.
-The sway of the cars and the sharp clack of the steel rails filled his head.
-He had finally left Tokyo behind.
+The sway of the cars and the metronomic click-clack of the steel rails filled his head.
+He’d finally left Tokyo behind.
 The train threaded down narrow valleys that closed in the sky and shut out the world.
 He was surprised at first.
 He imagined the city would go on forever.

 Elder Thackeray!
-What’s your answer?
+What’s the answer?

 “What—what was the question?”